Many

 quality which can be very effective if used discreetly.

-Although reverb
+Although

-vital during recording, especially when recording vocals.
+also vital during recording, especially when recording vocals.

 Many singers have enormous trouble pitching properly without